MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-06-Tutorial-3D-step6.md

 axis will eventually cause the capsule to tilt sideways due to small errors accumulating.
 And if you try this with debug view on, you will see the player starting to tilt over after moving it around for a while.

 There are a number of solutions for this.
 Ours is relatively simple: from a collision detection point of view there is no need to rotate a capsule around its length axis since it is rotationally symmetric anyway.
-So to avoid, the player's capsule geom to tilt, we will lock it from any rotation by setting the maximum angular speed to zero.
-We''ll add a new method to the PhysicsBody class that sets the physics properties of the player body.
+To avoid the player's capsule geom to tilt, we will lock it from any rotation by setting the maximum angular speed to zero.
+We'll add a new method to the PhysicsBody class that sets the physics properties of the player body.
 This is also the place to tweak the damping which will affect how quickly the player character will come to a stop in absence of keyboard input.
 And we also ensure the player object never goes to sleep mode.
 ```java
     public void setPlayerCharacteristics() {
         DBody rigidBody = geom.getBody();